Find Affordable College Courses

 Greenville, NC

-You’ll join some of the best and brightest minds around you if you attend East Carolina University.
-The school came in at #3 on this year’s Best Value Chemistry Bachelor’s Degree Schools in North Carolina list.
-ECU is a fairly large public school located in the city of Greenville.
+You’ll be in good company if you decide to attend East Carolina University.
+It ranked #3 on our 2023 Best Value Chemistry Bachelor’s Degree Schools in North Carolina list.
+ECU is a fairly large public school located in the small city of Greenville.

-You’ll join some of the best and brightest minds around you if you attend North Carolina State University.
-The school came in at #4 on this year’s Best Value Chemistry Bachelor’s Degree Schools in North Carolina list.
-Located in the large city of Raleigh, NC State is a public school with a very large student population.
+You’ll be in good company if you decide to attend North Carolina State University.
+It ranked #4 on our 2023 Best Value Chemistry Bachelor’s Degree Schools in North Carolina list.
+Located in the large city of Raleigh, NC State is a public college with a very large student population.

 In-state tuition fees for undergraduate students at NC State are $9,131 per year.

-NC State not only placed well in our value ranking, but it is also #5 on our Best Chemistry Bachelor’s Degree Schools in North Carolina list.
+NC State also took the #5 spot in our Best Chemistry Bachelor’s Degree Schools in North Carolina rankings.

 Read full report on Chemistry at North Carolina State University